Eigen-convergence of Gaussian kernelized graph Laplacian by manifold heat interpolation: Introduction

-In the current work, we take a different approach for the interpolation mapping in the eigenvalue LB analysis, which is based on manifold heat kernels.
-Our analysis makes use of the fact that at short time and on small local neighborhoods, the heat kernel $\calH_t(x,y)$ can be approximated by
+In the current work, we take a different approach for the interpolation mapping in the eigenvalue LB analysis.
+Our method is based on manifold heat kernels, and the analysis makes use of the fact that at short time and on small local neighborhoods, the heat kernel $\calH_t(x,y)$ can be approximated by

 and consequently by $K_t(x,y)$ when $h$ is Gaussian as in \eqref{eq:def-h-gaussian}.
-The first approximation $H_t \approx G_t$ is by classical results of elliptical operators on Riemannian manifolds, c.f.
-Theorem \ref{thm:Heat-short-time}.
-Next, $G_t \approx K_t$ because $K_t$ replaces geodesic distance $d_\calM( x,y)$ with Euclidean distance $\| x-y\|$ in $G_t$, and the two locally match by $d_\calM( x,y) = \| x- y\| + O(\| x- y\|^3) $.
-These estimates allow us to construct interpolated $C^\infty(\calM)$ functions $I_r [v]$ from discrete vector $v \in \R^N$ by convolving with the heat kernel at time $r = \frac{\epsilon \delta }{2}$, where $ 0 < \delta < 1$ is a fixed constant determined by the first $K=k_{max}+1$ low-lying population eigenvalues $\mu_k$ of $-\Delta$.
+The first approximation $H_t \approx G_t$ is by classical results of elliptical operators on Riemannian manifolds, cf. Theorem \ref{thm:Heat-short-time}.
+Next, we show that $G_t \approx K_t$ because $K_t$ replaces geodesic distance $d_\calM( x,y)$ with Euclidean distance $\| x-y\|$ in $G_t$, and the two locally match by $d_\calM( x,y) = \| x- y\| + O(\| x- y\|^3) $. {(The constant in the big-O here depends on the second fundamental form, and by compactness of $\calM$ is universal for $x$.
+Similar universal constant in big-O holds throughout the paper.)} These estimates allow us to construct interpolated $C^\infty(\calM)$ functions $I_r [v]$ from discrete vector $v \in \R^N$ by convolving with the heat kernel at time $r = \frac{\epsilon \delta }{2}$, where $ 0 < \delta < 1$ is a fixed constant determined by the first $K=k_{max}+1$ low-lying population eigenvalues $\mu_k$ of $-\Delta$.
 Specifically, $\delta$ is inversely proportional to the smallest eigen-gap between $\mu_k$ for $k \le K$ ($\mu_k$ assumed to have single multiplicity in the first place, and then the result generalizes to greater than one multiplicity), which is an $O(1)$ constant determined by $-\Delta$ and $K$.
-Applying the variational principle to the operator $I-Q_t$, where $Q_t$ is the diffusion semi-group operator and $Q_t$'s spectrum is determined by that of $-\Delta$, allows to prove an initial eigenvalue LB smaller than half of the minimum first-$K$ eigen-gap, which is enough for the bootstrap strategy, following \cite{calder2019improved}, to obtain refined eigenvector and eigenvalue consistency rate.
-In our case, Step 2 matches the eigenvector 2-norm consistency to the point-wise rate, which is standard.
-In Step 3, leveraging the eigenvector consistency proved in Step 2, we further improve the eigenvalue convergence to match the form rate, and then the refined eigenvalue LB rate matches the eigenvalue UB rate.
-In the process, the first $K$ many empirical eigenvalues are upper bounded to be $O(1)$, which follows by the eigenvalue UB proved in the beginning.
+Applying the variational principle to the operator $I-Q_t$, where $Q_t$ is the diffusion semi-group operator and $Q_t$'s spectrum is determined by that of $-\Delta$, allows to prove an initial eigenvalue LB smaller than half of the minimum first-$K$ eigen-gap.